 Now if you run the file(run>start debugging on vs code) you should see quite a few links being printed out, followed by the total number of links included.

-I hope this worked for you, It took me a bit of trial and error to get this working, please comment below if it did not work for you, I’ll be in touch ASAP.
+I hope this worked for you, It took me a bit of trial and error to get this working, please comment below if it did not work for you, and I’ll be in touch within 3 business days.

 Anyway, thanks a lot and have a good day.